-If you’re still worried about your card’s security, the Niyo Global app comes with state of the art security features that allow you to temporarily lock/unlock your entire card or certain payment channels.
+If you’re still worried about your card’s security, the Niyo Global app comes with state-of-the-art security features that allow you to temporarily lock/unlock your entire card or certain payment channels.
 In case you lose your card, you can instantly block your card permanently, curbing misuse of your card.
 You can place an order for a new card later on.
-If you notice any fraudulent charges, you can instantly get in touch with us through the in-app support and we’ll take it further from there.
+If you notice any fraudulent charges, you can instantly get in touch with us through in-app support, and we’ll take it further from there.

 Here’s a quick recap of do’s and don’ts of handling money while travelling internationally:

 - Always opt for a zero forex markup card